Goto Main Content

 Article 12-4

-Regarding fees charged by competent authorities – for license document, testing, inspection and so on – according to this Act, the fee scales are to be prescribed by the central competent authority.
+Regarding fees charged by competent authorities for license documents, testing, inspection, and other charges according to this Act, the fee-charging standards shall be prescribed by the central competent authority.

 Article 13